PedTavv/Data-Extraction-Automation-App/README.md

 - Core code is customizable for various research studies and needs

 ## Core Components
 The `init.lua` script serves as the central configuration file for the tool.
-It sets up the environment, initializes variables, and manages the activation of different automation scripts (`barrets`, `polyps`, and `polypjson`).
+It sets up the environment, initializes variables, and manages the activation of different automation scripts.
   Key functionalities include:
-- Activating and deactivating scripts through the menu bar
+- Activating and deactivating scripts through the menu bar with clear, color-coded indicators for improved visibility:
 - Emergency stop functionality to terminate all running scripts
 - Error logging to track issues during script execution
 - Binding hotkeys for quick access to different scripts